 When you uninstall the same software, one or more of the elements created above may stay back on the computer and may give away that you were using the particular software on the machine.

 When we say portable software, it means that you need not install it anywhere.
-This makes the software portable because you can carry it on USB sticks and use it on any computer without having to install it to every computer that you wish to use.
-You simply plug the pen drive containing the portable software to the computer that you are using and start the portable software.
-There are some good resources on the Internet that allow you to convert installation based software into portable software.
+This makes the software portable because you can carry it on USB sticks and use it on any computer without having to install it on every computer that you wish to use.
+You simply plug the pen drive containing the portable software into the computer that you are using and start the portable software.
+There are some good resources on the Internet that allow you to convert installation-based software into portable software.

 Portable software work in two ways: